No power? Here's where to get free firewood, food, water, warmth in North Texas

-Many North Texans remain without power Wednesday as rolling blackouts continue across the state.
+Many North Texans remain without power after the winter storm that hit the state earlier in the week.
 The outages have also impacted water treatment plants in several cities, which is leaving some people without water as well.

 Below are some resources for people who may be looking for ways to get warm, hydrated, or find a warm meal.